Skip to content

 Adapters fits the team that owns the warehouse but not a platform budget: the analytics engineer feeding dbt models, the data engineer replacing a dozen export scripts, the one-person data team at a 50-person company.
 If you know the etl vs elt debate and just want typed, monitored tables by 9am, this is your lane.

 It is deliberately lightweight.
 If you need streaming CDC at 100M rows an hour or a Spark cluster, use a heavy platform.
-For app and database sources landing in Snowflake, BigQuery, Redshift, or Postgres on an every-minute schedule, Kettleworks runs 14 production pipelines on Growth and their last silent failure was the script Adapters replaced.
+For app and database sources landing in Snowflake, BigQuery, Redshift, or Postgres on an every-minute schedule, this is the right size of tool: the pipelines are mappings you can read, and a failure alerts instead of going silent.

 Your warehouse, loaded by tonight